 Table of Contents

-Vomiting (throwing up) and diarrhea (frequent, watery bowel movements) can be harmful because they can cause dehydration.
+Vomiting (throwing up) and diarrhea (watery bowel movements) are common symptoms of gastroenteritis.
+Gastroenteritis is the inflammation and irritation of the stomach and intestines.
+Vomiting and diarrhea can be harmful, because they can cause dehydration.
 Dehydration occurs when you lose too much fluid.
 Young children and the elderly can become dehydrated quickly, but dehydration can occur at any age.

 What causes vomiting and diarrhea?